The Complete Guide To Your First OT Job Interview

-Lastly, don’t ask questions about salary or benefits until after you get an offer.
-You don’t want to look too “pushy.”
+Lastly, it’s generally commonplace to wait to ask questions about salary or benefits until after you get an offer.
+This helps you avoid looking too “pushy.”

 The biggest thing to remember is to PREPARE.
 This is the absolute best thing you can do to land that job.

 Best of luck to you!